Isla-lab/Isla-lab.github.io/_pages/joiningus.md

 Rarely, and I don't fund independent studies.

-If interested, you can visit our lab or contact me through my email.
+If interested, you can visit our lab or contact us through my email.